 This still happens many times today.
 People have asked the following questions.
 I’ve had people ask me if God would help them pass exams if they believed in Him.
 I’ve had people ask me if God would help them immigrate to America if they believed in Him

 Is it profitable to follow after God?

-But these should all be a secondary motivation to us.
+But these should all be secondary motivations to us.
 Our primary motivation should be to glorify God and serve Him because He is worthy.
-He IS the Creator.
-He IS the Almighty.
+He is the Creator.
+He is the Almighty.
 He deserves our allegiance and our praise.
 He is the truth.
 And even if we never get any personal reward, we should still serve Him because it is right to do so.

-4. Verse 15 – The people’s arrogance was growing even more.
-These words were likely not actual words that were said, but nonetheless what was going on in their hearts.
-In their hearts they exalted the arrogant one who could stand up to God and escape without punishment.
-See Psalm 73:12 and 37:1-20.
-For a while the wicked may appear to prosper.
-For example because they didn’t offer the best to God they may become more rich in the short term.
-If they spend more time working their farms or pursuing their career instead of God then they may achieve more material prosperity in the short term.
+For a while, the wicked may appear to prosper (See Psalm 73:12 and 37:1-20).
+For example, because they didn’t offer the best to God, they may become richer in the short term.
+If they spend more time working their farms or pursuing their careers instead of God, then they may achieve more material prosperity in the short term.
 What they failed to understand is that no one escapes God forever.
 Each person will one day have to answer to God for their deeds.
 There will be a day of reckoning.
 And on that day no one will escape.
-Only the person whose sin has been washed away by the blood of the Lamb of God can stand up before God.
+Only the person whose sin has been washed away by the blood of the Lamb of God can stand before God.